 If you're working out to lose weight, you're well on your way to a slimmer body.
-But what you eat is important too, especially before and after your workout.
+But what you eat before or after your workout to lose weight is important too.
 What you eat before affects performance, and what you eat afterward is necessary to build calorie-burning muscle and replenish stored carbs.
 Consult your doctor before starting an exercise program or making changes to your diet.

 Workout Calories for Losing Weight